BGSU-LITS/sierra-widgets/README.md

 #### Template Settings
 These settings are primarly included to enable the use of a centralized collection of templates.
 If left as the default, you may edit the file `templates/page.html.twig` to configure the standard template used for each page.
 See below for further details about templates.

+#### SMTP Settings
+`smtp.host` and `smtp.port` should be configured with the details for your SMTP server.

+`smtp.from.name` and `smtp.from.address` should specify the name and email address of the sender of any message from a widget, including SMS.

+`smtp.subject` specifies the subject of any message from a widget, including SMS.

+`smtp.carriers` is a list of SMS carriers to display as options for sending SMS messages.
+Each item should have a `name` for the carrier's name, and a `host` with the domain name to use as an email-to-SMS gateway for that carrier.
+The example file has the most common carriers in the United States already defined.

 #### Citations Settings
 To use citations, you must configure the `citations.wskey` option with a [WorldCat Search API Web Services Key](https://platform.worldcat.org/wskey/).